 - Historical Seismologist* columns deal with historical earthquakes, archeoseismology, the history of seismology and related topics.

 - Memorials* pay tribute to recently deceased persons whose lives and careers greatly impacted the seismological community.

-- Comments, Replies, Errata, Letters to the Editor, and Reviews are welcome.
+- Errata, Letters to the Editor, and Book Reviews are welcome.

 Submission Requirements and Formatting Guidelines

 Before you submit your manuscript, please proofread it carefully.
-If necessary, ask a colleague whose first language is English for help in preparing the paper.
+If English is not your first language, we strongly recommend you ask a colleague whose first language is English for help in preparing the paper or work with a language editing service.
 Well-written manuscripts generally spend less time in the review process.
 Ideas that have not been expressed clearly and concisely are likely to be misunderstood by referees, which could lead to rejection of a manuscript that might otherwise have been of interest to readers.